If your insurer is not listed here, it is still possible that they will pay for lessons.

 Lessons cost £60 each and last about 40 minutes.

-There is a reduced rate of £45 (£50 from Jan '20) for qualified and trainee Alexander Technique teachers.
+There is a reduced rate of £45 (£50 from Jan '20) for trainee and qualified Alexander Technique teachers.

 Lessons may be paid for by cash, cheque or bank/online transfer (Bacs).